 JMF: That’s so radical in terms of the way most people think.
-[TH: Yeah.]
-Why is it that something that good is so difficult to accept?
+Why is something that good difficult to accept?
 Why are we afraid of it?
 It’s as though we think, “If I believe that and I accept it, then it’s like saying that I don’t have to do anything, Christ has done it all, so if I accept that, God won’t like me because I’m assuming on his kindness or something.”
-I don’t know what it is, but some preachers even get angry about it and say, “Don’t listen to that kind of nonsense because God calls you to obedience.”
+Some preachers even get angry about it and say, “Don’t listen to that kind of nonsense because God calls you to obedience.”

-TH: One reason why someone might be uncomfortable with it might be that it could be seen to encourage an approach that says: “Well, if Jesus has done it all for me, then I don’t have to do it for myself, do I?”
+TH: One reason why someone might be uncomfortable with it might be that it could be seen to encourage an approach that says: “If Jesus has done it all for me, then I don’t have to do it for myself, do I?”

 JMF: “I can go out and live any way I want.”

+TH: Exactly.
+In theological terms we call that antinomianism, or something like it.
+That’s a worry.
+We can do almost anything with grace, can’t we?
+We can reject it, we can turn it to what we think is our advantage.
+But that’s not proper to the reality itself.
 That’s why I said that Jesus does it for us precisely so that we can do it for ourselves, and the work of the Spirit draws us into the Son’s work and brings it to fulfillment in individual lives.
-I think that’s one reason why I can imagine a preacher being nervous, because “maybe my people won’t try so hard anymore.”
+That’s one reason why I can imagine a preacher being nervous, because “maybe my people won’t try so hard anymore.”
 Well, maybe they’re trying too hard in the first place.
 Maybe trying is not what it’s about.
-But I can see that that would be a concern.

 JMF: Isn’t it an irrational fear?
 Those who believe don’t really do that.

-Now, don’t get me wrong, I think God absolutely delights when we bring righteousness to him.
-What he doesn’t like is when we try and make it the basis of a trade, as if we have something to give to him, and now he can give something back to us.
-The message of grace, the gospel of grace understood in this way, in terms of this category of “vicarious humanity,” really robs us of that, because it gives us nothing.
-There’s nothing left that we can give to God and say, “God, you need this, and here we are, I’m giving it to you, so now you give me something that I need.”
+Don’t get me wrong – I think God delights when we bring righteousness to him.
+What he doesn’t like is when we try to make it the basis of a trade, as if we have something to give to him, and now he can give something back to us.
+The message of grace, the gospel of grace understood in this way, in terms of this category of “vicarious humanity,” robs us of that, because it gives us nothing.
+There’s nothing left that we can give to God and say, “God, you need this, and I’m giving it to you, so now you give me something that I need.”

 JMF: That reminds me of how you have to give your five-year-old some money so they can get you a gift.

 TH: Absolutely.
-And then when they get to 15, it becomes even more expensive (laughing).
+And when they get to 15, it becomes more expensive (laughing).

 JMF: It all comes from God in the first place, and so anything we offer back isn’t ours to begin with.

-TH: But it doesn’t kill the dynamic of giving, and I think the unfounded fear is that somehow the idea that God gives everything and we’re only here to receive is going to deny the capacity, or simply not provide a context in which we can offer back to God.
-On the contrary, I think the complement of “vicarious humanity” is a life lived from first to last in, if I can use the term, a Eucharistic manner, and that’s to say, thanksgiving.
+TH: But it doesn’t kill the dynamic of giving.
+The unfounded fear is that somehow the idea that God gives everything and we’re only here to receive is going to deny the capacity, or simply not provide a context in which we can offer back to God.
+On the contrary: I think the complement of “vicarious humanity” is a life lived from first to last in (if I can use the term) a Eucharistic manner, and that’s to say, thanksgiving.